-If you have followed our Blockchain series, by now you have a good understanding of what DLT or blockchain is, and how it can be applied to the HR space, in particular to make payroll more secure, manage your personal data and improve recruitment.
+If you have followed our Blockchain series, you have a better understanding of DLT or blockchain.
+When applied to HR and payroll, it significantly increases security, manages your personal data and improves recruitment.

-Blockchain technology has some inherent features that can help build the next generation of work-related platforms that are faster and more effective.
-So when will blockchain be part of existing HR solutions and will you see the first applications come to market?
+Features of blockchain make it able to build a faster and more effective generation of work-related technology platforms.
+So, when will blockchain be part of existing HR solutions and will you see the first applications come to market?

-Blockchain is a bit of a hype.
+Is blockchain is a bit of a hype?
 As read in Wired: “In this moment, few business trends can compete with the magic of blockchain technology” (187 Things Blockchain is supposed to fix).
-They are right to the point where adding the word ‘blockchain’ to a company name show immediately stock price gains (e.g. the announcement of a KodakOne blockchain network more than doubled the EastmanKodak share price).
+Adding the word ‘blockchain’ to a company name showed immediate stock price gains.
+For example, the announcement of a KodakOne blockchain network more than doubled the EastmanKodak share price.

-We don’t want to suggest that all blockchain is hyped but suggest caution when it comes to results: we don’t yet understand or apply the technology well enough to fully grasp its implications and benefits.
-The World Economic Forum has published a white paper called Blockchain Beyond the Hype that includes a practical framework as well as a Decision tree, which can assist you in determining whether blockchain is the correct approach for a business problem or not.
+We aren’t suggesting that all blockchain is hyped, but advise caution when it comes to results.
+We don’t understand or apply the technology well enough to fully grasp its implications and benefits.
+The World Economic Forum has published a white paper called Blockchain Beyond the Hype.
+It includes a practical framework as well as a Decision tree.
+Use it as a guide to determine whether blockchain is the correct approach for a business problem or not.

 And then there is the energy consumption question that needs to be solved.
 Blockchain transactions are verified using extremely complex algorithms.
 This provides us with increased security, but also comes at an energy cost.

-The early blockchain networks, like Bitcoin, require no permissions meaning that anyone can join in on the algorithm, but the trade-off is that as the process becomes increasingly complex, the network requires large amounts of computing power and thus more energy.
+The early blockchain networks, like Bitcoin, require no permissions meaning that anyone can join in on the algorithm.
+However, the trade-off is that as the process becomes increasingly complex, the network requires large amounts of computing power and more energy.

 Not all applications require the same kind of security as a cryptocurrency network.
-As new DLT’s come to market, companies are changing the platform characteristics so that security is maintained while levels of energy consumption are lowered.
+As new DLT’s come to market, companies are changing the platform characteristics so that security is maintained with less energy consumption.
 Despite these alternatives, blockchains remain computationally intense when compared with traditional databases.

-At the moment regulation efforts seem to be focused on cryptocurrencies, but expect governments to closely watch what is happening with blockchain, especially as it relates to identities (of companies and people) and payments.
+At the moment, regulation efforts are focused on cryptocurrencies, but expect governments to closely monitor blockchain activity related to identities (of companies and people) and payments.

-The European Parliament hosted a ‘Spotlight on Blockchain’ session in May 2018 to answer the question: “When and how should governments intervene?”
+The European Parliament hosted a ‘Spotlight on Blockchain’ session in May 2018 to explore when and how should governments intervene?
 Some U.S states are moving forward with blockchain regulation and implementation, e.g. Arizona (recognition of smart contracts) and Vermont (blockchain as evidence).

-We can’t give you an exact roadmap of how blockchain technology will evolve in coming years, but we are sure that you will see it become more mainstream as vendors, including NGA HR, start to bring DLT-based applications to market.
-Continue to separate blockchain from bitcoin – there’s a lot of speculation around cryptocurrencies that has nothing to do with the benefits of blockchain applications in business environments.
+There isn’t an exact roadmap of how blockchain technology will evolve in coming years.
+But certainly, it is becoming more mainstream.
+Vendors, including NGA HR, are working to bring DLT-based applications to market.
+Try not to confuse blockchain with bitcoin.
+Any speculation around cryptocurrencies is separate from the benefits of blockchain applications in business environments.

-As you have read in this series, DLT-based applications offer important benefits when it comes to transactions that involve personal and payment data: increased security, faster transactions and limited data disclosure for a predetermined purpose.
+As you have read in this series, DLT-based applications offer important benefits when it comes to transactions that involve personal and payment data.
+This technology delivers increased security, faster transactions and limited data disclosure for a predetermined purpose.

-Blockchain and DLT developments go very fast, and there are many experiments as well as real-world applications.
-Educate yourself by following the news and reading up on which projects go well and which go bust, and then apply that knowledge to the HR and payroll space.
+Blockchain and DLT development moves quickly.
+There are many experiments as well as real-world applications.
+Stay informed about which projects go well and which go bust.
+Then apply that knowledge to the HR and payroll space.